White Army: Volunteer and Don Army

 After the October Revolution, the arrested generals Lavr Kornilov, Anton Denikin, Sergey Markov and others were released by Commander-in-Chief Nikolay Dukhonin before his removal and subsequent murder by the mob and went to Don Host to Ataman Alexey Kaledin.
 The Don region abandoned the power of the Soviets and proclaimed independence "before the formation of a nation-wide, popularly recognized government".
 The first White Army was created by Mikhail Alekseyev, calling it the "Alekseyev Organization".
 Officers were recruited on a voluntary basis.
 A Volunteer Army was created from the members of this organization.
 Generals Kaledin and Kornilov joined him.
 Three months later, in April 1918, the Council of Defense of the Don Host formed the Don Army.
-In May 1918, the Drozdov brigade joined the Volunteer Army from the Romanian Front.
+In May 1918, the Drozdovsky brigade joined the Volunteer Army from the Romanian Front.

 Among those who came to the Don were public figures.
 One of the first to join the Alekseyev organization was Vasily Shulgin, who later became a member of the Special Meeting under Denikin.
 Boris Savinkov—the former head of the Socialist Revolutionary Combat Organization, who organized the Union for the Defense of the Motherland and Freedom under the Volunteer Army—was also there.
 Military leaders and Cossacks reacted extremely negatively to his presence.